intel/zephyr.js/docs/gpio.md

 The GPIO API supports digital I/O pins.
 Pins can be configured as inputs or outputs, with some board-specific limitations.

+The GPIO API intends to follow the [iot-js-api specification](https://github.com/01org/iot-js-api/tree/master/board/gpio.md), but both that and ZJS are under a lot of change at the moment.

 Web IDL
 -------
 This IDL provides an overview of the interface; see below for documentation of